-In November 2017, academic staff and third year students of the department collaboratively organized an outdoor workshop at Aqua Pearl Lake Resort, Moratuwa.
-The aim of this work shop was to enhance interactions between students and staff members and to develop teamwork and soft skills among students.
+In October, 2018, academic staff and third year students of the department collaboratively organized an outdoor workshop at Barn House Resort, Panadura.
+The aim of this work shop was to enhance interactions between students and staff members and to develop teamwork and soft skills of students.